The Fear Of Screwing Up Our Kids As FIRE Parents

 Going Back To Work May Be The Best Solution For FIRE Parents

 If we decide to give our children financial assistance as adults, I don't think it will demotivate them.
-They will have gone through enough suffering and hardship to really appreciate any money we give them in their 20s and 30s.
+They will have gone through enough hardship to really appreciate any money we give them in their 20s and 30s.

 By the time our adult kids turn 40, they will most certainly be set in their ways.